Cryst4lDr4g0n/streamlitTutorial-eng/readme_windows.md

 <br>

 ## 2. Command Prompt
-OgniEach command should be executed in the command prompt, pressing ENTER to run it.
+Each command should be executed in the command prompt, pressing ENTER to run it.
 A command is running until it returns the name of the current directory and the `>` symbol. (eg. `C:\Users\<username>`)\
 Let the command execute until it finishes before entering another one.
 Some commands, like installing requirements with `pip`, may take several minutes.

 To open the correct prompt: